|

 dyed), and I keep them aside and discounted as "factory

-pin sets in stock, and I'll be happy to let you know what's
+the sizes and keep them photographed and I'll be happy to let you know what's

 available, as it changes constantly.
 This is a convenient